 |Option 5: present in the form of a silent parody|

-I learn from my past teaching practices that if an educator follows and apply this strategy correctly, it can put an enormous impact on their students’ learnings.
-It merely means that the activity is tailored in a way that students can lead their learning as per their interest, needs and skills.
+I learn from my past teaching practices that if an educator follows and apply this strategy correctly, it can have an enormous impact on their students’ learnings.
+It merely means that the activity is tailored to lead their learning as per their interests, needs and skills.
 Moreover, it opens up the possibilities for students to learn one topic from multiple lenses.